Buck Clayton: Mainstreamer

 The English critic Stanley Dance coined the term "mainstream" in the 1950s, to describe the style of those swing era players who fell between the revivalist and modernist camps.
 Clayton was precisely one of the players to whom this appellation most applied.
-In December 1953, Clayton embarked on a series of jam session albums for Columbia, which had been the idea of John Hammond, though George Avakian was the principal producer.
+In December 1953, he embarked on a series of jam session albums for Columbia, which had been the idea of John Hammond, though George Avakian was the principal producer.
 The recording sessions for these albums lasted until 1956.
 The tracks could last the length of an LP side, and it had been the new format that had given Hammond the idea, but sometimes this led to unfortunate anomalies.
 The title track on the Jumpin' at the Woodside album was compiled from two takes recorded four months apart, each with a completely different rhythm section.
-Clayton's Jazz Spectacular album from this series (with Kai Winding, J. J. Johnson and vocals by Frankie Laine) is loved by jazz and pop fans alike.
-Clayton also recorded at this time for Vanguard, with Hammond producing, under his own name and on dates led by Ruby Braff, Mel Powell and Sir Charles Thompson.
+From this series also came Clayton's Jazz Spectacular album with Kai Winding, J. J. Johnson and vocals by Frankie Laine.
+Clayton also recorded for Vanguard, with Hammond producing, under his own name and on dates led by Ruby Braff, Mel Powell and Sir Charles Thompson.

-In 1955, he appeared in The Benny Goodman Story, also working with Goodman in New York at the Waldorf-Astoria Hotel two years later.
+In 1955, Clayton appeared in The Benny Goodman Story, also working with Goodman in New York at the Waldorf-Astoria Hotel two years later.
 In 1958, he was at the World Fair in Brussels for concerts with Sidney Bechet, and toured Europe the following year and annually through the 1960s.
-For the Swingville label (a subsidiary of Prestige Records) he co-led two albums with former Basie colleague Buddy Tate and supported Pee Wee Russell on his own outing for the label.
+For the Swingville label (a subsidiary of Prestige Records), Clayton co-led two albums with former Basie colleague Buddy Tate and supported Pee Wee Russell on his own outing for the label.

-In 1964, he performed in Japan, Australia and New Zealand with Eddie Condon, with whom he had already occasionally worked for several years.
+In 1964, Clayton performed in Japan, Australia and New Zealand with Eddie Condon, with whom he had already occasionally worked for several years.
 In 1965, he toured the UK with trombonist Vic Dickenson, and blues singer Big Joe Turner, accompanied by British trumpeter Humphrey Lyttelton and his Band.
 This group featured on Jazz 625 for BBC television (later released on DVR).
-He made numerous visits to the UK thereafter and recorded three albums with Lyttelton.
+Clayton made numerous visits to the UK thereafter and recorded three albums with Lyttelton.
 In order to hoodwink the musicians' union in the UK, it was necessary to claim that these albums were recorded in Switzerland.
 A live audio recording made on a club date with Lyttelton, was released on Lyttelton's own Calligraph Records label (CLG CD 048).